HuongDang-Miley/what-i-learn-week-10/README.md

    throw Error(`vegan must be a true or false`)
 ~~~
 ## JSON
+* JSON stands for JavaScript Object Notation
+* It can be imported to any kind of language like JS, Python, etc..

+* **Must:** <br/>
+All content must be wrap in a {} <br/>
-Json is a type of file that ONLY contain string, number, boolean, array, object and null
+ONLY contain string, number, boolean, array, object and null <br/>
-String has to be wrap by "" because any language can use ""
+String has to be wrap by "" because any language can use "" <br/>
-It can be imported to any kind of language like JS, Python, etc
+NOT have trailing comma ',' <br/>

 ~~~

 {
+{
-    "standFor": "JSON stands for JavaScript Object Notation", "point": "have data stored in a complex but portable way", "canHandle": "numbers, strings (always wrap by double quote), boolean, object, arrays, null", "canNotHandle": "undefined; methods: function(), length(), etc..trailing comma , back tick , enter newline ", "Portable": "to any kind of language"
+    "standFor": "JavaScript Object Notation",
+    "point": "have data stored in a complex but portable way", "canHandle": "numbers, strings (always wrap by double quote), boolean, object, arrays, null", "canNotHandle": "undefined; methods: function(), length(), etc..trailing comma , back tick , enter newline ", "Portable": "to any kind of language"
-}
+},

 {
     "name": "Colin",